emmercm/igir/README.md

 ## Alternative ROM managers

-There a few different ROM managers that all attempt to do a lot of the same thing:
+There a few different popular ROM managers that have similar features:

 - [clrmamepro](https://mamedev.emulab.it/clrmamepro/)
 - [Romcenter](http://www.romcenter.com/)
 - [Romulus Rom Manager](https://romulus.cc/)

-Each manager has its own pros, but many share the same cons:
+Each manager has its own pros, but most share the same cons:

 - Windows-only (sometimes with Wine support), making management on macOS and SoC devices difficult
 - Limited CLI support, making batching and repeatable actions difficult